National Credit Code

 For example, if a lender advertises an interest rate of 5.49%, its comparison rate might be 5.75%.
 The comparison rate regime aims to inform consumers of the true cost of credit that applies to a specific credit product and make it easier for consumers to compare the different credit products available on the market.

 A comparison rate does not include all fees and charges.
 For example, the comparison rate does not include:

 - government fees and charges

-- charges that are only charged in certain circumstances, for example if you pay off the loan early
+- charges that are only charged in certain circumstances (e.g. if you pay off the loan early).

-The comparison rate only allows comparison based on cost, and will not include other factors that may make a loan more attractive, such as access to fee free accounts or flexible repayments arrangements.
+The comparison rate only allows comparison based on cost, and will not include other factors that may make a loan more attractive, such as access to fee-free accounts or flexible repayment arrangements.

-For more information about comparison rates, visit our MoneySmart website (new window).
+For more information about comparison rates, visit Choosing a home loan.

 - Regulatory Guide 205 Credit licensing: General conduct obligations (RG 205)

 - Information Sheet 146 Responsible lending disclosure obligations: Overview for credit licensees and representatives (INFO 146)